 I received a phone call last week from a vacationer to the island wanting to know if I could get him out fishing that afternoon.
 Already booked I offered to go the next day but he was going to be driving home.

-1)Minimize Terminal Tackle!
-Its common to find stainless braided leaders with crimped on hooks and swivels and sliding egg sinkers in the local tackle shops.
+- FISHING TIP NUMBER 1 – Minimize Terminal Tackle!
+It’s common to find stainless braided leaders with crimped on hooks and swivels and sliding egg sinkers in the local tackle shops.
 We call them “tourist rigs” they are designed for those that can’t tie a knot.
 Catfish are about the only thing besides a shark that will hit these rigs.
 Most of our fish have very sharp eye-site.
 They rarely fall for those rigs.
 Catfish are not picky and typically these rigs are being fished on the bottom with some sort of cut bait.
-Use a 30-40 lb leader, fluorocarbon if your budget allows, but its not necessary, however, in addition to disappearing in the water making it harder to see, it offers additional abrasion resistance to a snooks raspy jaws and or barnacle encrusted dock pilings mangrove barnacles.
+Use a 30-40 lb leader, fluorocarbon if your budget allows, but it’s not necessary, however, in addition to disappearing in the water making it harder to see, it offers additional abrasion resistance to a snooks raspy jaws and or barnacle-encrusted dock pilings mangrove barnacles.

-2)Find the Fish:
+- 2)Find the Fish:

 3)Know your Prey:

-Each species has preferred baits and lures.
-You can increase your odds by simply giving them what they want.
+- Bait You can increase your odds by simply giving them what they want.
 Shrimp are great bait in the winter.
-But a waste of money for the dinks @ $3.80doz in the summer when there is lots of bait swimming up and down the beach.
+Get Shrimp to get you started in the summer when there is lots of bait swimming up and down the beach.
 Shiners and Pinfish are the preferred bait for Snook and Trout and Redfish off the beach or a ladyfish.
 Cut Mackerel is good too and the fresher the better.

 4)Know your Bait:

-What are you targeting?
-Anything that will hit?
+- What are you targeting? – Anything that will hit?
 Stinky frozen shrimp is not a good deal.
-Its pretty hard to find fresh frozen shrimp.
+It’s pretty hard to find fresh frozen shrimp.
 Most of the frozen shrimp sold in the bait shops are the remains of dead shrimp from the bottom of the shrimp tank.
 Its the rare operator that cleans their tank and freezes these often enough to keep them from becoming rancid.

-Capt Paul Primeaux
+Capt Paul Primeaux, USCG Master

-Copyright 2018 all rights reserved.
+Copyright 2019-2020 all rights reserved.
 May not be used without permission.